-Whenever you first bring your cockatiel outside, we recommend keeping a very short leash.
-This will allow you more control over the bird, leading to less risks.
-More so, don’t let the bird fly around trees.
-Trees are a disaster waiting to happen.
+Whenever you first bring your cockatiel outside in the harness, we recommend keeping a very short leash.
+This will give you more control over the bird, leading to fewer risks.
+Moreover, don’t let the bird fly around trees, as those are just disasters waiting to happen.

-Be on your utmost behavior when bringing your cockatiel outside on a harness too.
-Do not text, be on your phone, or do anything else that can be a distraction.
+Be on your most diligent behavior when taking your cockatiel outside on a harness.
+Do not text, be on the phone, or do anything else that can be a distraction.
 Distractions can cause you to accidentally let go of the harness.

-Cockatiel harnesses can be a great way to bring your cockatiel outside in a safer way.
-However, there are a lot of risks involved with cockatiel harnesses.
-Because these harnesses can be so risky, they are a bit questionable ethically speaking.
+Cockatiel harnesses can enable you to bring your cockatiel outside in a safe way.
+However, there are many risks involved.
+Since these harnesses can be so risky, they are a bit ethically questionable.

-At the end of the day, it is up to you to decide if these devices are ethical.
-If you train your bird around the harness and are very safe when using it, they are ethical.
+Ultimately, though, it is up to you to decide if these devices are ethical.
+If you train your bird with the harness and are safe when using it, it’s ethical.
 If your bird shows any signs of stress, we recommend not using the harness at all.